Trending colors & technical trade-offs: A guide for lash business owners

 III.
 The tapering process and delicate tips

-The most important time for a colored lash is during the tapering phase.
+The most important time for a matte-colored lash is during the tapering phase.
 To achieve the natural, elegant point that defines a premium extension, each fiber’s tip must be thinned.
 This is a precise mechanical process in which the fiber is “shaved,” or tapered, to a fraction of its original diameter.

-The decolored structure is more visible as the taper becomes thinner.
+The peeled structure is more visible as the taper becomes thinner.
 This is why you may notice a twisty feel, especially at the tips.
 It is not a sign of poor-quality material but rather a physical reaction caused by a bleached fiber being honed to a microscopic level.
 It is the result of balancing the desire for a clean, natural appearance with the chemical realities of high-intensity dyeing.

 IV.
 Why twisting happens (especially on matte brown lashes)